-As of December 31, 2018, we completed our accounting for the tax effects of the enactment of the TCJA.
+As of December 31, 2018, we had completed our accounting for the tax effects of the enactment of the TCJA.
 In compliance with the one-year measurement period of the SEC's Staff Accounting Bulletin 118 (SAB 118) (issued December 22, 2017), we have finalized the effects of the TCJA on our existing deferred income tax balances, the one-time transition tax and, as discussed below, the impact the TCJA had on our indefinite reinvestment assertion pursuant to Accounting Principles Board 23 (APB 23).
 These finalized effects are included as components of income tax expense from continuing operations and are noted in the following tabular reconciliation.

-As of December 31, 2018, we completed our analysis with respect to the impact of the TCJA on our continuing assertion that our foreign earnings are indefinitely reinvested pursuant to APB 23 of Accounting Standards Codification 740-30 (ASC 740-30).
+As of December 31, 2018, we had completed our analysis with respect to the impact of the TCJA on our continuing assertion that our foreign earnings are indefinitely reinvested pursuant to APB 23 of Accounting Standards Codification 740-30 (ASC 740-30).
 APB 23 provides guidance that US companies do not need to recognize tax effects on foreign earnings that are indefinitely reinvested.
 Our assertion has changed with respect to certain earnings of foreign affiliates in certain countries, which resulted in a recognition of tax liabilities.
-As of December 31, 2018, and as noted in the following tabular reconciliation, the Repatriation of certain foreign earnings from prior and current periods totaled 9.4%.
-This consisted of an impact of 7.5% to our provision from a decision to repatriate prior year earnings after completing our analysis with respect to the TCJA and 1.9% pertaining to our decision to repatriate certain current year earnings.
-For the year ended December 31, 2019, the rate impact was 1.6% pertaining to our decision to repatriate certain current year earnings.
+As of December 31, 2018, and noted in the Repatriation of certain foreign earnings from prior and current periods line in the following tabular reconciliation, we recognized an impact of 4.5% to our provision from a decision to repatriate prior year earnings after completing our analysis with respect to the TCJA and 1.2% pertaining to our decision to repatriate certain current year earnings.
 The rest of our foreign earnings are indefinitely reinvested pursuant to APB 23 and our policy.
 No deferred income taxes were recorded on outside basis differences as it was not practicable to determine the provision impact, if any, due to the complexities associated with this calculation.

-We elected to recognize the resulting tax on global intangible low-taxed income (GILTI) and the deduction of foreign-derived intangible income (FDII) as a period expense in the period the tax is incurred.
+We elected to recognize the resulting tax on the global intangible low-taxed income (GILTI) as a period expense in the period the tax is incurred.